OpenTermsArchive/docs/content/contributing-terms.en.md

 ### Handling a terminated service

 If the service provider stops offering a service, the associated terms will become unavailable.
-To mark that service termination in Open Terms Archive, move all the terms of the service to its history:
+To mark that service termination in Open Terms Archive:

+1. Move the documents declaration to the service [history file](#terms-declaration-history).

-1. Update the declaration to stop tracking all terms, by removing all the `<terms type>` entries from the  `documents` key in the declaration:
+2. Update the declaration to stop tracking all terms, by removing all the `<terms type>` entries from the  `documents` key in the declaration:
 ```json
 {
   "name": "<service name>",
   "documents": {}
 }
 ```

-2. Move the documents declaration to the service [history file](#terms-declaration-history).

 ### Renaming a service